 As I write this, I realize we’ve made lots of other earth-friendly choices but I’m starting to feel like an infomercial.
 Speaking of which, some of the links in this post are affiliate links, and while I posted them for your convenience, I need to tell you that I may earn a small commission on purchases that result from this post.

 And although those online commissions are tiny they are mighty.
-That $0.27 would be cool —- it would tell me that somebody else has decided to take a step toward painlessly pooh-poohing some of that pesky plastic.
+Earning that $0.27 would be cool —- it would tell me that somebody else has decided to take a step toward pooh-poohing some of that pesky plastic.